So…a killer flu has been going around*

 Stress makes you susceptible to not only the flu, but a whole host of diseases and illnesses.

-So try calming music, not fighting kids or hubs, and just letting things go so you can keep your internal peace.
+So try calming music, not fighting kids or hubs, and just letting things go so you can keep an internal feeling of peace.

 10. Get rid of clutter